Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 - brim
 	- This is a series of lines laid down around the object, the difference between a brim and skirt is that the brim touches the object for additional bed adhesion.
 - raft
 	- Outdated technique for maintaining a heat "battery" slowing down the cooling and thusly reducing potential for warpage.
-Now we use a Heated Bed and brims to tune bed adhesion,
+Now we use a Heated Bed and brims to tune bed adhesion.
 ### Supports
 - Organic/Tree
 	- A coral-like structure generated based on the overhang angle and support interface settings.
 For more rigid supports you can increase the amount of walls or infill in the support structures.